mehdi-farsi/inch-test/README.md

 `TABLE_NAME` has to be the name of the table (e.g building, people, etc..).

-Few CSV files are provided within the projects. to generate another one you can launch one the following rake task:
+Few CSV files are provided within the projects. to generate another one you can launch one the following rake tasks:

-`?> rake csv_people`
+`?> rake csv_people`<br/>
 `?> rake csv_buildings`

-please look at the readme of the project for further information
+Please look at the readme of the project for further information